calebewhite/NoLimitHoldem/README.md

 ## What I've Got:

-### A block of code that generates every possible combination of boards and hole cards for a heads-up hand.
+### A block of code that generates every possible combination of boards and hole cards for a heads-up(1v1) hand.

 ### Functions returning pot odds, implied odds, effective odds, your odds of making a draw and whether a call is justified based on these statistics.